-This Italian condiment is wildly versatile, infusing bursts of flavour into whatever it graces—pasta, vegetables, meat, sandwiches, salads, and beyond.
+This healthy condiment is wildly versatile, infusing bursts of flavour into whatever it graces—pasta, vegetables, meat, sandwiches, salads, and beyond.

-The most famous of pestos—Pesto alla Genovese—features a short list of ingredients: fresh basil, pinenuts, garlic, a hard cheese like Parmesan, olive oil and salt crushed or blended together into a vibrant sauce.
-While inspired on the classic (one wouldn’t dare butcher it), this recipe introduces lemon for a bright and punchy flavour.
+The most famous of pestos—Pesto alla Genovese—features a short list of ingredients: fresh basil, pine nuts, garlic, a hard cheese like Parmesan or Pecorino, olive oil, and salt, all crushed or blended together into a vibrant sauce.
+While inspired on the classic (one wouldn’t dare butcher it), this recipe introduces lemon juice and zest for a bright and punchy flavour.

-As a Registered Nutritionist, I love pesto for its nutrient-rich ingredients.
-It’s also super flexible to different dietary needs.
-Dairy-free?
+As a Registered Nutritionist, I love pesto for its nutrient-packed ingredients and versatility.
+It’s easy to adapt to different dietary needs: dairy-free?
 Skip the cheese.
 Nut-free?
-Swap for sunflower seeds.
-Hate basil?
-Try another herb.
-You do you.
+Use sunflower seeds.
+Not a fan of basil?
+Swap in another herb.
+You do you!

 Gather Ingredients

 Parmesan cheese.
-If possible, grate fresh off a block yourself.
-Parmesan’s punchy essential oils and flavours are more pronounced when freshly grated.
+If possible, grate fresh off a block.
+Parmesan’s essential oils and flavours are more punchy freshly grated.

 Extra virgin olive oil.
-You’ll need a light and delicate olive oil – look for bottles labeled ‘mild’.
+Go for a light, delicate variety—look for a bottle labeled ‘mild.’
 A strong or peppery olive oil can totally wreck the sauce.

 Salt.
-To make all the flavours ‘pop’.
+To make all the flavours pop.
 This recipe doesn’t provide an exact amount because it’ll depend on the salt used.
-Start with a pinch (the parmesan also adds saltiness), then adjust to taste.
-Bland pesto is bad pesto.
+Start with a pinch (Parmesan adds saltiness, too), then adjust to taste—because bland pesto is bad pesto.

-As pesto is made with just a handful of ingredients, the golden rule is to use the best quality ingredients you can find.
-Your tastebuds will thank you🙏.
+The golden rule of pesto: as it’s made with just a handful of ingredients, use the best possible quality you can find.
+Your taste buds will thank you🙏.

 Step-by-Step: Homemade Pesto